goncalocostacarvalho/Shark_Attack_Quest/README.md

 Project about data cleaning and manipulation insert on Data Analysis Bootcamp from Ironhack

 # Content
-Google Slides with an overview of the project, structure and methods used, problems found, how the group was able to surprassed them and some conclusions
+Google Slides with an overview of the project, structure and methods used, problems found, how the group was able to surprassed them and some conclusions\n
 Jupyter notebook with the developed code in Python

 # Goal